tale-toul/testero/README.md

 As a safety meassure to prevent resource starvation in the system, each of the resource groups: memory, file storage and CPU usage, have a default limit for the ammount that the user can request by.
 These limits are defined at the beginning of the program and not recalculated again.

+__WARNING NOTICE__
-It is not recommended to run this application in a production environment, due to its own nature as a resource consumer and despite the default limits in place, other applications running on the system can be affected by the reduction in available resources for their normal operation.
-Another point to consider before using the application is that it does not require authentication, so anyone with network access to the endpoints can send requests and consume resources.
+It is not recommended to run this application in a production environment, due to its own nature as a resource consumer and despite the default limits it imposes, other applications running on the system can be affected by the reduction in available resources for their normal operation.
+Another point to consider is that it does not require authentication, so anyone with network access to the endpoints can send requests and consume resources.

 ## RUNNING TESTERO
 The _testero_ application can be used as a containerized service in a kubernetes cluster, or as an independent application.
 In the spirit of cloud native development, the application does not support starting parameters, however some aspects of the execution can be adapted through the use of [environment variables](#configuration-with-environment-variables).